 Iceland in September is the beginning of the shoulder season, which means prices drop significantly compared to the summer months.
 Just do a quick search on Icelandair, to see that the difference in round-trip flights from end of August to the beginning of September is $200-$300!
 Plus, there are many special packages you can take advantage of during fall in Iceland.
 And it is just as gorgeous (if not more so) at this time of year!

 We also saved about $40 per night on our Happy Campers van by picking it up in the beginning of September instead of August.
 And hotel prices drop too, plus many activities like the Blue Lagoon have lower prices beginning Sept.
-1. However, if you are hoping to stay on farms or B&Bs, you will definitely want to check that they are still open since many places shut down after the busy summer season, but most campsites are still available!
+1. However, if you are hoping to stay on farms or B&Bs while visiting Iceland in autumn, you will definitely want to check that they are still open since many places shut down after the busy summer season, but most campsites are still available!

 Iceland is becoming more and more popular each month.
 According to the Icelandic Tourist Board, the number of foreign tourists has more than doubled since 2010, and “approximately 40% of travelers in 2015 came during the three summer months (June–August).”

 Since summer can be so hectic with tourists, planning a trip in the shoulder season not only saves money, it saves you the frustration of having to push your way through hoards of other people at popular spots.
 You may not be the only person, especially at the most popular locations, but you will be way more likely to enjoy some solitude than in peak season.

 If you are really craving some time alone in nature, get far away from the city.
 We went on many hikes and explored multiple waterfalls all by our lonesome because we were in the middle of nowhere.
 In spring and autumn of 2015, the tourism board reported that around 57% of guests stayed in the capital region/Reykjanes peninsula, compared to 8% in West Iceland/the Westfjords & 6.9% in East Iceland.